tmiklas/tbeam-helium-mapper/README.md

 #### Soldering the 4-pin OLED connection

 Since the display is not pre-installed, the buyer must solder the 4-pin connection between the T-Beam and OLED.
 Be very careful to match the pinout and position of the display!
 Some OLED displays have VCC and GND reversed from the expected pinout, and require some creative wiring to adapt.
+If your OLED came with the T-Beam, it's probably correct and ready-to-solder.

 If you incorrectly power the OLED, short connections, or damage the Pin 21/22 connections (i2c), it is very likely that both the OLED and the AXP Power management unit are unreachable, and the board may fail in unexpected ways.
 It's a good idea to program the device and check the UART Monitor output before installing the OLED, for some confidence that the board works before soldering.
+(Nobody actually does this, but it's a good idea.)

 # Mandatory Configuration
 Before Buliding and Uploading, you will probably want to inspect or change some items in these three files: